DataDog/datadog-agent/docs/public/components/creating-components.md

     // Module specifies the compression module.
     func Module() fxutil.Module {
         return fxutil.Component(
-            // ProvideComponentConstructor will automatically detect the 'requires' and 'provides' structs of your constructor function
+            // ProvideComponentConstructor will automatically detect the 'Requires' and 'Provides' structs of your constructor function
             // and map them to FX.
             fxhelper.ProvideComponentConstructor(
                 // NewCompressor is the constructor for a zstd compressor